rusty2123/Spell-Check/README.txt

 	The safe_queue's copy and move constructors in safe_queue.cpp: are thread safe because they hold an exclusive lock while the entire operation takes place.

-	dequeue() in safe_queue.cpp: is thread safe because it obtains an exclusive lock while it waiting on the condition variable for something to be enqueued and when it removes the front of the queue.
+	dequeue() in safe_queue.cpp:28-35 is thread safe because it obtains an exclusive lock while it waits on the condition variable for something to be enqueued.
+It then removes the front of the queue.
 Multiple threads also cannot cause problems by doing this at the same time because enqueue() will only call notify_one().
 This only allows one thread to dequeue at a time.

-	enqueue(T t) in safe_queue.cpp: is thread safe because it obtains an exclusive lock when called.
+	enqueue(T t) in safe_queue.cpp:37-42 is thread safe because it obtains an exclusive lock when called.
 After pushing data into the queue, it will unlock the mutex and call notify_one().
 Calling notify_one() AFTER the mutex is unlocked is important because it is possible for another thread to be notified and try to obtain the queue before the queue is unlocked.